Piqi 0.6.0 Released

 First of all, Piqi now supports “packed” binary encoding for primitive numeric types.
 With this last piece, Piqi implements all Google Protocol Buffers features and becomes fully compatible with it.

 For OCaml users, there’s one new big feature: multi-format data serialization.
 In addition to Protocol Buffers, support has been added for serializing OCaml values in JSON, XML and Piq formats.
-Check some examples here: https://github.com/alavrik/piqi/blob/dev/examples/ocaml/io_json_xml_pb.ml
+Check some examples here: https://github.com/alavrik/piqi/blob/master/examples/ocaml/io_json_xml_pb.ml

 Other OCaml-related highlights include: